AdaCore/spark2014/lrm/source/introduction.rst

 - The use of controlled types is not permitted.

-- Tasking is not currently permitted (it is expected that this will be included in Release 2 of this document).
+- Tasking is not currently permitted (it is intended that this will be included in Release 2 of the tools).

 - Raising and handling of exceptions is not permitted.

-We describe a program unit or language feature as being "in |SPARK|" if it complies with the restrictions required to permit formal verification.
-Conversely, a program unit language feature is "not in
+We describe a program unit or language feature as being "in |SPARK|" if it complies with the restrictions required to permit formal verification. **Action Stuart's comment on whether additional restrictions may be imposed on top of this (REQ-SM12).**  Conversely, a program unit language feature is "not in
 |SPARK|" if it does not meet these requirements, and so is not
 amenable to formal verification.
 Within a single unit, features which are "in" and "not in" |SPARK| may be mixed at a fine level.
 For